Kbr (KBR) Loans and Notes Receivables (2016 - 2018)

 Kbr (KBR) has disclosed Loans and Notes Receivables for 7 consecutive years, with $866.0 million as the latest value for Q3 2018.

-- Loans and Notes Receivables was $866.0 million for Q3 2018 at Kbr, up from $779.0 million in the prior quarter.
+- Loans and Notes Receivables for Q3 2018 was $866.0 million at Kbr, up from $779.0 million in the prior quarter.

-- In the past five years, Loans and Notes Receivables ranged from a high of $964.0 million in Q3 2014 to a low of $501.0 million in Q3 2017.
+- The five-year high for Loans and Notes Receivables was $964.0 million in Q3 2014, with the low at $501.0 million in Q3 2017.

-- Peak YoY movement for Loans and Notes Receivables: tumbled 36.83% in 2015, then surged 72.85% in 2018.
+- The sharpest move saw Loans and Notes Receivables crashed 36.83% in 2015, then soared 72.85% in 2018.

-- Kbr's Loans and Notes Receivables stood at $726.0 million in 2014, then dropped by 13.5% to $628.0 million in 2015, then fell by 5.73% to $592.0 million in 2016, then dropped by 13.85% to $510.0 million in 2017, then soared by 69.8% to $866.0 million in 2018.
+- Over 5 years, Loans and Notes Receivables stood at $726.0 million in 2014, then decreased by 13.5% to $628.0 million in 2015, then dropped by 5.73% to $592.0 million in 2016, then decreased by 13.85% to $510.0 million in 2017, then skyrocketed by 69.8% to $866.0 million in 2018.